 Jesus found out through a thought that He was the Son of God.
 While in the temple, when He was 12 years old.
 Then he also affirmed that He is in the Father’s house.

 His parents, every year, went to Jerusalem for the Passover.
 And when He was twelve, they went to Jerusalem, according to the custom of the feast.
 When the days were over, and they were returning, the Child Jesus remained in Jerusalem, and His parents did not know.
 But supposing Him to be in the company of travelers on the road², they came a day’s journey, seeking Him among relatives and acquaintances, but not finding Him, they returned to Jerusalem, seeking Him.

 The Jews said to him: You are not yet even fifty years old, and you have seen Abraham.
 Jesus answered them: Truly, truly, I tell you, before Abraham’s existence, I was.
 Then they took up stones from below to throw at him.
 But Jesus hid and went out of the temple.
 And said: the Father and I are one.
 The Jews again took up stones to kill Him.
 Jesus asked them: I have shown you many good works from my Father.
 For which of these works do you want to throw stones at me?
 The Jews answered him: Not for a good job do we stone you, but for blasphemy, because you who are man make yourself God.

 Jesus said of Himself that He is the supreme doctor and that He came for those who need a doctor.
 And that He is Alpha and Omega.

-The early followers of Jesus were convinced that He is God in human form.
+The early followers of Jesus were convinced that He was God in human form.
 Paul said: He is the image of the unseen God.
-In Him dwells bodily all the fullness of the God.
+In Him dwells bodily all the fullness of God.
 John said that Jesus created the world.
 Peter said all who believe in Him receive forgiveness of sins in His Name.